webacteo/Platform-Twitter-Bootstrap/README.md

 	View Helpers for CakePHP to use the correct class' for TwitterBootstrap Have submodule to TwitterBootstrap itself

+	You can either include bootstrap.min.js in order to get support for all twitter bootstrap JS feature, or you can include each module as you wish to use.
+See below.

 Setup:
 -------
 * Rememer to load the plugin in app/Config/bootstrap.php